Our Work

 Writing Women Into History

-In 2023 and 2024, MAE Heritage designed and led a series of workshops for Writing Women Into History, a course within the Global Arts, Culture and Politics BA program at University of Amsterdam.
+In 2023, 2024, and 2025, MAE Heritage designed and led a series of workshops for Writing Women Into History, a course within the Global Arts, Culture and Politics BA program at University of Amsterdam.
 These workshops focused on storytelling, recording, and editing, guiding students in the creation of their own podcast episodes.

 Additionally, we produced the top student episodes for publication.
 Discover the exceptional work of these students by listening to the episodes here.